Teaching certificate revoked after sex incident

 When contacted by The Standard, Collini declined comment.

-DSBN spokeswman Kim Yielding said the “safety and protection of our students is a top priority.”
+DSBN spokeswoman Kim Yielding said the “safety and protection of our students is a top priority” for the board.

 “The teacher is no longer in the employ of DSBN.
 In order to respect the confidentiality of all involved, the DSBN does not discuss matters regarding students or personnel.”